Mustafa078/Expense-Tracker/README.md

 # Expense Tracker

+A simple and responsive personal finance app for tracking daily spending, monitoring monthly totals, and visualizing expense trends with charts.

+## About the Repository

-A lightweight personal expense management web app built with plain HTML, CSS, and JavaScript.
-It helps users record, update, and remove daily expenses while viewing totals, monthly spending, and visual summaries.
+This repository contains a front-end expense tracker built with HTML, CSS, and JavaScript.
+It allows users to add, edit, and delete expenses, keep everything saved in the browser using `localStorage`, and review summaries through dashboard cards and chart-based analytics.

 ## Features